Urinary tract infection (UTI)

 - About half of those who get a UTI will recover without treatment in a few days or weeks.

 - Drink more water.
 This helps to flush out the urinary system.
 Try to let the bladder get as full as is comfortable, and then empty as far as possible when urinating.
 Going from full to empty tends to better flush out the bladder.
+Try to drink as much as 2.5n litres per day.

 - The standard medical treatment for a UTI is a course of antibiotics.
 Doctors assume that the cause of the infection is a bacteria and not a fungus.
 Antibiotics are often successful if it actually is a bacterial infection, it is treated promptly, and it is the first occurrence of the infection.
 However, those who use antibiotics may be setting themselves up for endless recurring infections in the long-term.
 The bacteria causing a UTI often develop resistance to various antibiotics.
 In addition, bacterial balance throughout the body is devastated by antibiotics.